lammps/lammps/doc/src/Howto_lammps_gui.rst

 LAMMPS-GUI captures the screen output from LAMMPS as it is generated and updates the *Output* window regularly during a run.

-By default, the *Output* window will be replaced each time a run is started.
+By default, the *Output* window is replaced each time a run is started.
 The runs are counted and the run number for the current run is displayed in the window title.
-It is possible to change the behavior of LAMMPS GUI in the preferences dialog to create a *new* *Output* window for every run or to not show the current *Output* window.
+It is possible to change the behavior of LAMMPS-GUI in the preferences dialog to create a *new* *Output* window for every run or to not show the current *Output* window.
 It is also possible to show or hide the *current* *Output* window from the ``View`` menu.

 The text in the *Output* window is read-only and cannot be modified, but keyboard shortcuts to select and copy all or parts of the text can be